ono-midori/ono-midori.github.io/techs/libevent.md

     struct evbuffer *buf);
 ```

-These functions add data to a bufferevent’s output buffer.
+These functions add data to a bufferevent's output buffer.
 Calling bufferevent_write() adds size bytes from the memory at data to the end of the output buffer.
 Calling bufferevent_write_buffer() removes the entire contents of buf and puts them at the end of the output buffer.
 Both return 0 if successful, or -1 if an error occurred.

 ```c++
 size_t bufferevent_read(struct bufferevent *bufev, void *data, size_t size);